-The Library of Congress, Office of Strategic Initiatives and the Institute of Museum and Library Services (IMLS) are excited to continue the groundbreaking NDSR program that will provide a robust, hands-on learning experience to complement graduate-level training and education.
+The Library of Congress, Office of National and International Outreach and the Institute of Museum and Library Services (IMLS) are excited to continue the groundbreaking NDSR program that will provide a robust, hands-on learning experience to complement graduate-level training and education.

 Pioneering programs such as American Memory, Teaching with Primary Sources, the National Digital Information Infrastructure and Preservation Program (NDIIPP), and the Digital Preservation Outreach and Education Program (DPOE), the Library of Congress is positioned as an international leader in digital stewardship.
 Founded in 1800, the Library is the nation’s oldest federal cultural institution.
 It seeks to spark imagination and creativity and to further human understanding and wisdom by providing access to knowledge through its magnificent collections, programs and exhibitions.